 But, now – there’s an easier way.
 And whether you’re the business owner, human resources manager, or employee, it will help you and your business in every way, shape and form.
 Ready for it?

 It’s called an HRIS (Human Resources Information System).

-Digital HR is here, and it’s capabilities just keep getting stronger.
-With a long list of benefits; from giving you back some much needed time by streamlining operations, to helping you manage staff from anywhere and, most importantly, saving your business a whole heap of money – digitised human resources can make managing your workforce a little more joyful.
-Not to mention, joining the 58% of businesses who are currently using an HRIS to help them find, attract and retain top talent.
+Digital HR is here, and its capabilities just keep getting stronger.
+With a long list of benefits; from giving you back some much-needed time by streamlining operations to helping you manage staff from anywhere and, most importantly, saving your business a whole heap of money – digitised human resources can make managing your workforce a little more joyful.

-In this guide we’ll walk you through everything you need to know about getting started with an HRIS (also known as human resource management system or HR platform) and explore all of the possibilities that can help take your business to the next level.
+In this guide, we’ll walk you through everything you need to know about getting started with an HRIS (also known as a human resource management system or HR platform) and explore all of the possibilities that can help take your business to the next level.

 What is an HRIS (Human Resource Information System)?

 HRIS stands for Human Resource Information System.
 An HRIS is a system that streamlines all of traditional HR’s clunky and paper-based processes.
 Cloud-based and secure, an HRIS is a paperless way to manage every aspect of HR and people management, from recruitment and onboarding right through to offboarding.
 It’s a purpose-built solution designed to manage workforces online, no matter where they’re located in the world.

 - HRIS streamlines recruitment, saves time and money, and enhances employee performance, engagement, and benefits.